How to measure your marketing

 The hardest part can be putting some initial numbers down and feeling scared to commit to these.
 Remember these are merely a starting point.
 You need to aim somewhere.

-I normally start with the overall financial performance of a business, known as the ‘macro metrics’ including turnover and number of sales.
-I would then start to narrow this down and look at what marketing can contribute towards.
+We normally start with the overall financial performance of a business, known as the ‘macro metrics’ including turnover and number of sales.
+We would then start to narrow this down and look at what marketing can contribute towards.
 These are referred to as ‘key performance indicators’ and may include:

 Revenue - the income made from sales